“The sea defines us, connects us, separates us. Most of us experience only its edges.”

-Since her return 4 years ago she has worked on many different sailing vessels, as well as for a traditional rigging team on Cutty Sark and HMS Gannet.
+Since her return in 2017 she has worked on many different sailing vessels, as well as for a traditional rigging team on Cutty Sark and HMS Gannet.
 She owns her own 22ft boat called Defiance, which she is currently restoring, having taken out the engine.
 Rose is fascinated by the art of sailing engineless, its history and its future potential.

-Royal Museums Greenwich and specifically the Cutty Sark are supporting the project through helping us hold a premiere, exhibition and workshops in collaboration with National Historic Ships.
+Royal Museums Greenwich and specifically the Cutty Sark are supporting the project through helping us hold a premiere, exhibition and workshops in collaboration with National Historic Ships UK.

-The Shipshape Network, provided by National Historic Ships, brings together all those with an interest in Britain's maritime heritage and ship preservation.
+The Shipshape Network, provided by National Historic Ships UK, brings together all those with an interest in Britain's maritime heritage and ship preservation.
 They will support the project throughout all stages with advice, networking and promotion.